 If you fight chronic inflammation, give a few of these a try!

 Rosemary increases blood flow and reduces inflammation throughout the body.
-It contains a variety of antispasmodic and analgesic properties which make it an excellent treatment option for muscle and joint pain.
+It contains various antispasmodic and analgesic properties that make it an excellent treatment option for muscle and joint pain.

-You can dilute rosemary essential oil in a carrier oil, such as almond oil, and use it as a massage oil for the sore muscles and rheumatism.
+You can dilute rosemary essential oil in a carrier oil, such as almond or olive oil, and use it as a massage oil for your sore muscles and rheumatism.
 Massaging helps to warm the area, stimulating blood circulation and relieving pain.

 Peppermint sends cooling sensations into your muscles and helps reduce stiffness in your joints.
 Apply peppermint essential oil for inflammation for its analgesic, anesthetic, and anti-inflammatory properties.
 They’re perfect for relieving pain.